CasperHsiao/ECE550_Project/CPU/README.md

 (see the controller and instruction decode section above for the logic).

+### new instructions (blt, bne , bex , j , jr , jal , setx)
+our branch command works properly and as expected as we modified our controller to handle. such commands (see the updated controller) we have mux_BR that is defined as
+(is_blt & (~isLessThan) & isNotEqual | is_bne & isNotEqual) ? pc_plusImm : pc_plus4
+and mux_J that is defined as
+is_jr ? data_readRegB : (is_bex & isNotEqual) ? usx_T : ((is_j | is_jal) ? usx_T : mux_BR)

+note that mux_BR is in mux_J , this means we have a chain of logic. that end up with mux_BR.
+Finally , mux_BR has pc_plusImm: pc_plus4
+this means we either pc_plus Immediate or pc_plus +4 to fetch then next instruction

 ### overflow process
-we fixed our overflow from our mistakes in cp4
+we fixed our overflow from our mistakes in cp4, after adding the new instructions.

-### added (bne , bex , j , jr,jal)
-our branch command works properly and as expected as we modified our controller to handle such commands (see the updated controller)
+### clocking schemes
+we have 2 clock divisors :
+clock that divides by 2
+clock that divides by 4
+our clock scheme is as follows starting from the slowest clock:- Processor -> Regfile -> Imem/Dmem